 As great as they are, are interest-free buy now pay later services too good to be true?
 In this article we’re going to do a deep dive particularly around Afterpay itself.
 We’ll answer questions such as: can using these payment services like afterpay affect your credit score?
 And what about your chances of getting a loan if you use Afterpay?
 Let’s find out now!

-Afterpay, a 'buy now, pay later' (BNPL) platform conveniently allows customers to purchase something now but pay for the item over four installments later.
-Founded in 2015 in Sydney, Australia, the service allows you to break up payments into four equal installments — each amounting to 25% of your total purchase.
-You then have eight weeks to pay the amount back in four installments with no interest.
+Afterpay, a 'buy now, pay later' (BNPL) platform conveniently allows customers to purchase something now but pay for the item over four instalments later.
+Founded in 2015 in Sydney, Australia, the service allows you to break up payments into four equal instalments — each amounting to 25% of your total purchase.
+You then have eight weeks to pay the amount back in four instalments with no interest.